Bo Järnstedt: Career

 Järnstedt was appointed assistant military attaché in Berlin in 1940 and, later that year, became an attaché at the Ministry for Foreign Affairs.
 He was promoted to second secretary in 1946 and first secretary in 1949.
 From 1953 to 1957, he served as chargé d’affaires ad interim in Wellington, New Zealand, and from 1954 to 1955, he was a deputy and acting member of the Neutral Nations Supervisory Commission (NNSC) in Korea.
 He then served as counsellor at the Swedish Embassy in New Delhi from 1957 to 1959, followed by a posting as consul general in Chicago from 1959 to 1962.
 One of Järnstedt's key responsibilities in Chicago was maintaining strong ties with the city's Swedish community.
 At the time, the Chicago metropolitan area was home to more Swedes than any city in the world outside Stockholm and Gothenburg.

 In January 1962, Järnstedt was appointed ambassador to Monrovia, succeeding Ambassador Torsten Brandel, who had returned to Sweden for health reasons.
 In March, he presented his credentials to President William Tubman.
 He was also concurrently accredited to Accra, Conakry, Freetown, and later Abidjan.

 During the early 1960s, Järnstedt was central in promoting and managing Sweden's industrial and diplomatic presence in Liberia during the early 1960s, especially through the LAMCO mining project.
 He emphasized how Swedish investments enhanced national prestige and supported Liberia’s development, while also carefully framing aid initiatives—like a vocational school—as support for the Liberian state rather than hidden subsidies for Swedish business.
 Aware of rising anti-colonial sentiment, Järnstedt worked to avoid accusations of neocolonialism, highlighting Sweden’s non-colonial past and commitment to fairness.
 Tensions later emerged between diplomats like Järnstedt and new aid authorities (SIDA), who sought to separate aid from commercial interests, especially after public criticism of LAMCO’s labor practices raised questions about Sweden’s role in the Global South.

 Järnstedt returned to Chicago as consul general from 1964 to 1973 and later served as ambassador to Dublin from 1973 to 1977.

 Personal life

-In 1939, Järnstedt married Margareta (Gun) Lundgren (1918–2014), the daughter of Victor Lundgren and Nannie (née Carlsohn).
+In 1939, Järnstedt married Margareta (Gun) Lundgren (1918–2014), the daughter of Victor Lundgren and Nannie (née Carlsohn).He had two children Margareta 1940 and Bo 1943.
+Margareta moved to the United States and married James Alexander Jr 1968 having two Children, James 1970 and Caryn 1972.
+Bo moved to the United States and Married Natalie (née Holobovich) 1968.